Shasha-777/2024_ia651_Oruganti/student_success_readmefile.md

 Submitted by: Shashanka Oruganti

 # Introduction
 This project involves a dataset created from a higher education institution.
 The primary goal is to predict students' dropout and academic success.
-By identifying key factors that influence these outcomes, we aim to help educational institutions improve their support systems, academic advising, and retention strategies.
+By identifying key factors that influence these outcomes, I aim to help educational institutions improve their support systems, academic advising, and retention strategies.

 # Prediction Objective
 The objective of this project is to predict the academic outcomes of students at the end of their course duration.
 The possible outcomes are: